nahiyan/cadical-sha256/README.md

 encoding) using a [Python
 script](https://github.com/nahiyan/cryptanalysis/blob/master/collision/verify_from_log.py).
-For example, if you have a log file `log.txt` and an encoding file `encoding.cnf`, the following command can be used to verify the solution:
+For example, if you have a log file `log.txt` and an encoding file `encoding.cnf`, the following command can verify the solution:

 ```bash
 python verify_from_log.py encoding.cnf < log.txt